 - Quarter the fruit and remove the peel and pith (the white part) in as large of sections as you can.
 Slice the peel into small strips and place them in a saucepan.
 Cover the strips of peel with cold water and bring to a boil.
 Simmer the peel for 5 minutes.
 Drain the saucepan and fill it with fresh, cold water.
 Bring the water to a boil for the second time and simmer again for 5 minutes.
 (This will soften the peel and remove the bitterness of the pith.)
 Drain for a second time, and set aside.

-- In a wide-bottomed saucepan, whisk together sugar and ¾ c water, heating until the sugar has dissolved.
+In a wide-bottomed saucepan, whisk together sugar and ¾ c water, heating until the sugar has dissolved.
 Add the drained peel and simmer, covered, 50-60 minutes, until the peel is shiny and translucent.
 (Do not stir.
-If some of the peel are not submersed in the syrup, simply press them down.
-The peel is fragile and stirring will break them.)
+If some of the peels are not submersed in the syrup, simply press them down.
+The peels are fragile and stirring will break them.)

 - Store in an air-tight container in a cool and dry place for 6-8 weeks.